 - Borderlands - A procedural generator creates weapons.
 The final game has over 17,000,000 unique guns.

-- Left 4 Dead 1 & 2 - Enemy placement, weapon placement, and more are randomized through procedural generation
+- Left 4 Dead 1 & 2 - Enemy placement, weapon placement, and more are generated procedurally.

-- Elite - Pretty much everything in the game was created procedurally
+- Elite - Virtually all the game's content was created procedurally.